marksark/firstWebApi/README.md

 ## Requirements

+  This project requires:
-  This project requires that users have a localized version of `MongoDB` installed as well as `NodeJS`.
+  1. Users have a localized version of `MongoDB` installed.
+  2. Users have `NodeJS` installed and are familiar with it.
+  3. Users have Postman installed and are familiar with it.

 ## Deployment Instructions